AztecProtocol/aztec-packages/yellow-paper/docs/private-message-delivery/send-note-guidelines.md

 If the user is not in the registry and the sender cannot provide the address preimage, then the application must prove that the user was not in the registry, or a malicious sender could simply not submit a correct merkle membership proof for the read and grief the recipient.
 In this scenario, it is strongly recommended that the application skips the note for the recipient as opposed to failing.
 This prevents an unregistered address from accidentally or maliciously bricking an application, if there is a note delivery to them in a critical code path in the application.

-Execution of the precompile that implements the recipient's choice for encryption and tagging should be done using a batched call, to amortize the cost of sending multiple notes using the same method.
+Execution of the precompile that implements the recipient's choice for encryption and tagging should be done using a batched delegated call, to amortize the cost of sending multiple notes using the same method, and to ensure the notes are broadcasted from the application contract's address.

-## Delegation

-TODO

 ## Pseudocode

+The following pseudocode covers how to provably send a note to a recipient, given an `encryption_type` (incoming, outgoing, or internal incoming).
+Should the registry support [multiple entries for a given recipient](./registry.md#multiple-recipients-per-address), this method must execute a batched call per each entry recovered from the registry.

 ```
-fn provably_send_note(recipient, note)
+fn provably_send_note(recipient, note, encryption_type)

     let block_number = context.latest_block_number
     let public_state_root = context.roots[block_number].public_state